jdunkerley/jdunkerley/AWS Recipe Collection.md

 Scalability is huge benefit to using serverless technologies.
 Prior to the public cloud, you would have needed to find a physical servesr to either buy and set up in a data center.
 One of the first services that was offered by AWS was EC2 (it launched in around March 2006).
 This meant you could get hardware in the cloud quickly and easily.
 However, you still have to size and scale for anticipated demand.
 Serverless technolofies are generally all designed to scale instantly.
 To take a couple of examples, Lambda is designed to just add instances until it has enough to cope with incoming events and S3 will happily store huge files (into multiple TB *Check*) and cope with thousands of requests per second.

 With modern distributed architectures, you need to design for failues and think about high availability.
-If you imagine running a machine in a data center, you need to think about everything from the machine reboot through to complete destuction of the data center.
+If you imagine running a machine in a data center, you need to think about everything from the machine rebooting through to complete destuction of the data center and everything in between.
 AWS has regions and availablity zones (AZ) allowing you to set up machine clusters such that a failure is isolated.
-For their serverless services, they are all designed to run across multiple AZs (and as required across regions).
-This means you get high availability effectively for free.
+For their serverless services, they are all designed to run across multiple AZs (and can as required span across regions).
+This means you get high availability effectively for no effort.

-**Rewrite and complete**

 Another huge advantage is around security.
-Firstly, like all AWS services you can use IAM to provide role based access control to the functions.
-So you can control exactly which users can run the functions and which other services can trigger them.
-On top of IAM role control
+Firstly, like all AWS services you can use IAM to provide role based access control to the services.
+For example, you can control exactly which users can run lambda functions and which other services can trigger them.
+Additional various services have additional policies that can be applied which will allow or deny access based on different conditions (for example client IP restrictions on API Gateway).
+These tools allow you to make all of the services very securely.
+- known state

-Maintenance and Updates
+- Maintenance and Updates

 <img src="assets/recipe-cards/containers.png" style="float:left;" />